 Are there types of financing small business owners with bad credit should watch out for?
 Traps they might get into with a high interest rate, etc.?

 Lastly, watch out for fees.
 Even if an interest rate seems reasonable, the fees can get you and end up increasing the cost of the loan.
 One tip is to always ask the lender what the APR (Annual Percentage Rate) of the loan is.
-Just to give an idea, bank loan APRs are currently around 5-8 percent and alternative business loan APRs are around 40 to 60 percent.
+Just to give an idea, bank loan APRs are currently around 3 to 12 percent while alternative business loan APRs can range anywhere from 10 to 150 percent.

 Is there anything else business owners should consider?